Deepak9912/Spiritual-Roots/README.md

 # SPIRITUAL-CONNECTION
 ______________
 This imaginary website was developed to offer different types of meditation services in Dublin.
-Spiritual Connection provides mediation services based on ancient methods inspired by Hinduism and Chinese culture.
+Spiritual Connection provides meditation services based on ancient methods inspired by Hinduism and Chinese culture.
 It provides both online and face to face consultation.

 ![desktop](https://user-images.githubusercontent.com/93731898/144644952-04588572-5143-47d2-8d02-9fd8d21af660.PNG)